lwchkg/nibbles_vbnet/README.md

 * If player’s head collide, both die and they do not score even if they hit the number.
   In the QBasic game, Sammy (player 1) gets the score.
 The players still die unless they are hitting a “9”.

-* If both players are hitting the number at the same time, a random player gets the score if their heads don’t collide.
+* If both players are hitting the number at the same time, a random player gets the score if their heads don’t collide.
   In the QBasic game, Sammy (player 1) always get the score.

 * It is possible to have one player levelling up and the other dying at the same time.